krishnilX08/px4-motor-failure-simulation/README.md

 ## Overview
 This project demonstrates a two-phase implementation involving **PX4 SITL** setup, takeoff, hover and **runtime modification of the control allocation matrix** to simulate motor failure in flight.

+The main goal is not recovery, but to study the Control Allocation behaviour and underactuation effects.

 ### The primary objectives:

 1. Autonomous takeoff and stable hover at 20m altitude.